gregparkes/sdfmodel/README.md

 ## Requirements

 This project is written in [Python](https://www.python.org/).
+For tutorials on learning Python as a programming language see other works in [this repository](https://github.com/gregparkes/PythonTeaching).
+We recommend you install the appropriate
-We recommend you install the appropriate [Anaconda distribution](https://www.anaconda.org) for your operating system.
+[Anaconda distribution](https://www.anaconda.org) for your operating system.
 Then install the following packages: